Sun Peaks Resort

-Sun Peaks Resort is an alpine ski resort located in Sun Peaks, British Columbia, Canada, 56.6 km northeast of Kamloops.
+Sun Peaks Resort is an ski resort located in Sun Peaks, British Columbia, Canada, 56.6 km northeast of Kamloops.

 The summit of the ski area is at an elevation of 2,080 m, with an 882 m vertical rise from the base of the peak.
 The resort has 16 sqkm of skiable terrain (second largest in Canada), and receives an average of 5.6 m of snow per year.
 Sun Peaks area averages over 2000 hours of sun a year.